czpratt/Module0WholeTileTriggering-development/README.md

 ### Upcoming implementations ###

 * Refinement of parameter values for
--   1. threshold for number of hits per tile per event
+    1. threshold for number of hits per tile per event
--   2. maximum pulse width with respect to 'sliding' charge window
+    2. maximum pulse width with respect to 'sliding' charge window
 * More plotting utilities (3D functionality, etc)
+* Implementing more indicators for whole tile triggering identification

 ### Active Contributers ###